 Support for Learning

-The Center for Excellence in Teaching and Learning (CETL) offers study skills support to graduate students in Arts, Sciences, and Engineering (AS&E), the School of Medicine and Dentistry, the Simon Business School, and the Warner School of Education.
+The Learning Center (TLC) offers Academic Success Coaching to graduate students in Arts, Sciences & Engineering (AS&E), the School of Medicine and Dentistry, the Simon Business School, and the Warner School of Education.

-Graduate students who are taking AS&E undergraduate courses may also benefit from CETL's student support services.
-Visit the CETL study groups page and tutoring services page.
-CETL does not provide services to medical residents.
+Graduate students who are taking AS&E undergraduate courses may benefit from TLC's student support services.
+Visit the Study Groups page and TLC Tutoring page.
+(Note: TLC does not currently provide services to medical residents.)

-Our study skills consultants offer free, confidential, individual meetings.
-Your consultant will discuss your concerns and then help you select and implement learning and self-management techniques to improve your academic performance and efficiency.
+Our academic success coach offers free, confidential, individual meetings.
+Your coach will discuss your concerns and then help you select and implement learning and self-management techniques to improve your academic performance and efficiency.
 Support areas include:

 - Exam preparation (including comprehensive and standardized exams)